-If your website is transmitting credit card data; then yes, you need to be PCI-DSS compliant.
+If your website is transmitting credit card payments; then yes, you need to be PCI-DSS compliant.

-However, this is becoming less common as most WooCommerce stores now use third-party payment gateways which handle the sensitive card details for you (like PayPal and Stripe).
-In this case, your customer’s browser connects directly with the payment provider’s servers.
-Your site never has to handle the card data so you don’t need to take steps to comply.
+However, this is becoming less common as most online stores now use third-party payment gateways which handle the sensitive cardholder data for you (like PayPal and Stripe).
+In this case, your customer’s browser connects directly with the payment processor’s servers.
+Your site never has to handle the cardholder data, so you don’t need to take steps to comply.

 That being said, even if you use a payment processor like Stripe, WooCommerce does still store sensitive customer details like their address, phone number, and email address.
-To keep these customer details safe, it’s best to follow the steps outlined below for PCI compliance and general WordPress security.
+To keep these customer details safe, it’s best to follow the steps outlined below to achieve compliance and general information security.

 How Secure is WooCommerce?

 While some of the 12 core PCI requirements are beyond the scope of the WooCommerce software, there are some requirements that have already been addressed by WooCommerce developers.
-Just keep in mind, these alone are not enough to meet all the requirements.
+Just keep in mind these alone are not enough to meet all the PCI-DSS requirements.